premAI-io/dev-portal/blog/2023-07-05-chainlit-langchain-qa/index.md

 ### Step 3: Add the code!

-Please edit accordingly both the Vicuna model and the Redis URL.
-In this example are respectively `http://localhost:8111/v1` for the Vicuna model and `redis://localhost:6379` for the Redis node.
+Please edit accordingly the Vicuna model and the sentence transformers for Embeddings.
+In this example it's `http://localhost:8111/v1` and `http://localhost:8444/v1` respectively.

 ```python
 from langchain.embeddings.openai import OpenAIEmbeddings